ZoliQua/Ortholog-Finder-Tool/README.md

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-Please alway copyleft your redistirubtion :)
+Please always copyleft your redistirubtion :)